Audio/MIDI multitrack recording software

 Effect Return section with Reverb effect

-• Volume fader: This fader sets the volume for the Effect Return.
+• Volume fader: Sets the volume for the Effect Return.

-• Pan: This knob sets the Pan position for the Effect Return.
+• Pan knob: Sets the pan position for the Effect Return.

-• Effect Slots: The Effect Slots can contain effects such as Reverb or Echo.
+• Effect Slots: Can contain effects such as Reverb or Echo.

-• Output Selector (Pro edition only): The Output Selector determines the routing of the Effect Return's output.
-The output can be sent to the Master section or to a pair of channels (3/4, 5/6...) of the Audio Out Device (the Pan knob can be used to send the signal to one channel only).
-This feature can be used to send the effects bus to an external hardware effect unit (eg. a reverb unit).
-The selector does not appear if the song uses only one stereo output (see Song Properties).
+• Output Selector (Pro edition only): Determines the routing of the Effect Return's output.
+Only appears if the song uses multiple stereo outputs (see Song Properties).
+The output can be sent to the Master section or to a pair of channels (3/4, 5/6...) of the Audio Out Device.
+The Pan knob can be used to send the signal to one channel only.
+This feature can be used to send the effects bus to an external hardware effects unit (e.g., a reverb unit).

-A Label can be stuck to an Effect Return to show its purpose (ie. 'Reverb').
+A Label can be placed on an Effect Return to show its purpose (e.g., "Reverb").